jdmonin/JSettlers2/doc/Readme.developer.md

 - To do: The current TODO list
 - Saving and loading games at server
 - Developing with a database (JDBC)
+- Developing with Docker containers and Docker Compose
 - Internationalization (I18N)
 - Robots (AI)
 - Network Communication and interop with other versions or languages